sterna-paradisaea-777/Beta-Milestone/README.md

 **Hostel** (for young people or tourists who don't have enough money to travel) ⇥⇥⇥ Special tour

+### Grid
+In the position of the accommodation, the grid expands outwards.
+Facilitates the identification of accommodation in the area on the map.

+### Field
+Mark the parks and green Spaces on the map.
+You can intuitively understand the greening rate of the city.

 # 03 How to use
+1. Use your own openstreet map.

-1. The expanded part of the grid shows the place of accommodation.
+2. The expanded part of the grid shows the place of accommodation.
-2. The different colored dots and lines represent the connection between different types of tourist attractions and living places.
+3. The different colored dots and lines represent the connection between different types of tourist attractions and living places.
-3. Identify the grid expansion with or without the connecting lines of favored attractions to find a suitable place to live.
+4. Identify the grid expansion with or without the connecting lines of favored attractions to find a suitable place to live.
+5. When the grid is expanded and there are many scenic spots connected, it is most likely to be a popular place for tourists to stay.

 ## Example & Display